-This module provides an introduction to some of the central epistemological and metaphysical problems of modern philosophy (roughly, in the 17th and 18th centuries), focusing on the
+This module provides an introduction to some of the central epistemological and metaphysical

 Metaphysics and Epistemology

 This module covers central topics concerning the nature of the world and how, if at all, we know about it.
 Metaphysical topics may include properties and universals, natural kinds, causation, realism and relativism, personal identity, free will, the existence of a soul, and similar or related topics.
 Epistemological topics may include external world scepticism, the problem of induction, the nature of knowledge, the nature of warrant, and similar or related topics.
 Although the focus would be on Anglo-American works, other texts, e.g. from the African and Continental traditions, may also be discussed.